 Rising uncertainties in Africa's rain-fed agriculture due to its vulnerability to climate change prompted the icipe team to adapt the technology to hotter and drier conditions.
-They have identified and incorporated a drought-tolerant trap plant - Brachiaria grass - and a repellent intercrop - greenleaf desmodium.
+They have identified and incorporated a drought-tolerant trap plant - brachiaria grass - and a repellent intercrop - greenleaf desmodium.

 The new companion plants have the same beneficial chemistry, and environmental and economic benefits, as those in the conventional push-pull system.
 Known as 'climate-smart' push-pull, the technology thus ensures that the novel push-pull approach will continue to perform effectively over the longer term.
+Research is continuing to further improve the effectiveness of the technology.